GitishSandhu0/Note_on_tips/README.md

 - `windowHidden`: Indicates whether the notes window is currently hidden.
 - `g_keyboardHook`: Static member to store the keyboard hook.

-## License
+**Contributions**

-This project is licensed under a proprietary license.
+This Repository is Open to all Contributions and Ideas.